Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Gus.md

 OpenBravo today upserts Contracts and Invoices into SF (custom SF objects)

-Pricelists are replicated between SF and OpenBravo.
-Going forward, pricelists will be mastered in Salesforce.
+Price lists are replicated between SF and OpenBravo.
+Going forward, price lists will be mastered in Salesforce.
 WTN thinks they also need to be copied to BillingPlatform for upsells.
-BP thinks we do not need to have these pricelists because upsells (adding more products) would take place in SF and sync’ed to BP with the correct price.
+BP thinks we do not need to have these price lists because upsells (adding more products) would take place in SF and sync’ed to BP with the correct price.
 No need to replicate prices and pricing logic in BP (SF already has all this).

 Price is determined by pricelist version (date) and customer profile.